General Principles and Commitments

 - EPA WasteWise

 - EPA's Construction and Demolition Debris Program

-- Institute of Local Self Reliance, Waste-to-Wealth Program
+- Institute for Local Self Reliance, Waste-to-Wealth Program

-- King County WA, Solid Waste Division, Construction Recycling
+- King County WA, Solid Waste Division, Construction & Demolition Recycling

 - The Loading Dock

 - Mid-Atlantic Consortium of Recycling and Economic Development Officials

 - North Carolina Division of Pollution Prevention and Environmental Assistance